 Children also enjoy sporting activities in curriculum and non-curriculum areas such as hockey, athletics, dance and gymnastic lessons.
 Our annual Sports Day rounds off the sporting year for the children.

 In Years 1 and 2 the children are taught multi skills by a coach from the Sports Stars on a Tuesday afternoon.
+Reception class can start in the Spring term.
 They play fun and exciting games, and learn new exercise skills whilst being encouraged to stay fit and healthy.
-SCL also run one of our after school clubs on a Tuesday from 3.00 - 4.00pm, teaching the same multi skills.
+Sport Stars also run one of our after school clubs on a Tuesday from 3.00 - 4.00pm, teaching the same multi skills.
 All the coaches are fully trained, have DBS checks and First Aid experience.